slawo/chrome-dev-webpack-plugin/README.md

 - [x] if no package.json is given uses the package.json found in cwd.
 - [x] update all the references to js files in manifest.json to references to the resulting compiled bundle files.
 - [x] files split with the `webpack.optimize.CommonsChunkPlugin` will have their dependencies prepended.
+- [x] adds a build number to the version field (ex: 1.2.3.9878)
+- [x] generates a build number from a file or from a given parameter
+- [x] auto increments the build id and saves it to file by default
 - [ ] automatically add files listed in manifest.json to the build pipeline
-- [ ] adds a build number to the version field (ex: 1.2.3.9878)
-- [ ] generates a build number from a file
 - [ ] auto completes the list of files upon bundles splitting.

 ## License